kjell/mcn-2020-git-haiku/index.md

-Mountain-rose petals
+In the cicada's cry
-scatters in the night; Now see
+just enough to bend the leaves
-This autumn evening.
+The autumn dusk is here.